 Bactigras Tulle dressing 5/5 x 10

-Chlorhexidine acetate is a white to pale cream microcrystalline powder, odourless or almost odourless.
-It is soluble (at 20ºC) in 55 parts of water and 15 parts of alcohol.
+Chlorhexidine acetate is a white to pale cream of microcrystalline powder, odourless or almost odourless.
+It is soluble (at 20ºC) in a solution of 55 parts water and 15 parts alcohol.

 Composition of Dressing: Chlorhexidine Acetate BP 0.5% in white soft paraffin BP.

 The action of chlorhexidine acetate is both bacteriostatic and bactericidal.
 Chlorhexidine Acetate has been shown to be active, in vitro, against a wide range of Gram-positive and Gram-negative bacteria at concentrations of 10-50 µg/ml.
 These include: B. subtilis Sal. pullorum Strep. lactis V. choleroe Strep. pyogenes (4 strains) Strep. faecalis Coryn. diphtheriae Sal. dublin Strep. pneumoniae Sal. typhimurium Staph. aureus (20 strains) A. aerogenes Pr. vulgaris E. coli P. aeruginosa (10 strains) Chlorhexidine has been found to be ineffective against heat resistant spores and acid-fast bacilli.

 BACTIGRAS is indicated for adjunctive treatment and prevention of infection in skin loss lesions, including wounds, burns and ulcers.